theunforgiven/computation-engine/README.md

 2. Instantiate your final computation.
 A `SimpleComputation` is for a single step; if you want to chain a number of computations together, use a `SequentialComputation` instantiated with a list of `SimpleComputations`.

 3. Prepare your data.
-Your data should be in the form of a Scala immutable `Map`.
+Your data should be in the form of a Scala immutable map.
 This will get converted to an `IPersistentMap` upon which the Clojure computations will operate.
 Convenience methods are included in the `ClojureConversions` object for generating Clojure keywords, lists, and maps.

 4. Call your computation's `compute` method.
-When the `compute` method is called on a `SequentialComputation` with a Scala `Map`, it converts the map to an IPersistentMap and applies the computation steps on that map in sequence until the computation terminates, either by arriving at the final computation or by applying a computation that sets a termination flag.
+When the `compute` method is called on a `SequentialComputation` with a Scala map, it converts the map to an IPersistentMap and applies the computation steps on that map in sequence until the computation terminates, either by arriving at the final computation or by applying a computation that sets a termination flag.
 The application of each computation results in a new `IPersistentMap` which is the result of merging the existing map with the new map generated from the Clojure expression.
 When the computation ends, the final `IPersistentMap` is converted back to a Scala immutable map.
 (If the `compute` method is called on a `SimpleComputation` only, just the result map is returned and converted back to a Scala immutable map.
-This should probably be made parallel to the `SequentialCombination` and combine the results with the map that was originally passed in; see "To Do" below.)
+This should probably be made parallel to the `SequentialComputation` and combine the results with the map that was originally passed in; see "To Do" below.)

 5. Extract your results.
 You will need to identify the values in the resulting map that contain the final